Neoprene: Civil engineering

 Neoprene is used as a component of elastomeric bridge bearings, to support heavy loads while permitting small horizontal movements.

 Aquatics

 Neoprene is a popular material in making protective clothing for aquatic activities.
 Foamed neoprene is commonly used to make fly fishing waders, wetsuits, and drysuits as thermal insulation.
 The foam is quite buoyant, and divers compensate for this by wearing weights.
 Foam neoprene compresses under pressure.

-Some wet suits are of the "super-flex" variety, which uses spandex in the knit liner fabric.
+Some wetsuits are of the "super-flex" variety, which uses spandex in the knit liner fabric.
 A drysuit is similar to a wetsuit, but uses thicker and more durable neoprene to create an entirely waterproof suit that is suitable for wear in extremely cold water or polluted water.

 Home accessories

 Neoprene is used for lifestyle and other home accessories including laptop sleeves, tablet holders, remote controls, mouse pads, and cycling chamois.

 Music

 The Rhodes piano used hammer tips made of neoprene in its electric pianos, after changing from felt hammers around 1970.

 Neoprene is also used for speaker cones and drum practice pads.